 The trained ANN network was used to forecast turbidity levels within the Delta for storm events during the wet season of 2012/2013, thus applying the ANN to conditions that had heretofore not been part of the training, directly or through DSM2 calibration.
 The observed Delta hydrology (flow at Freeport, east side streams and OMR flow) and turbidity at boundary locations (north Delta, east side streams and Vernalis) and WARMF predictions at these locations were used in the forecast.
-The forecast was performed using a range of OMR flow ranging from -6000 to 0 cfs, for several storm events.
 The ANN predictions for the full wet season up to date using the actual hydrology and turbidity data were compared to the observed data from CDEC and are presented here (Figure 3-9 to Figure 3-12).
 The observed data are shown as reported on the CDEC website; no effort was made to clean the data to remove outliers or unusual values.
 The NARX network was trained using the open network.
 In the forecast mode, the trained NARX networks were converted to closed networks and used for developing forecasts.

-The results for the FFW networks (Figure 3-9 and Figure 3-10) showed good agreement with CDEC data at Rio Vista and Decker Island, however the ANN showed some overpredictions in peaks of turbidity and faster decreases in turbidity than the observed data at a number of locations in the central - south Delta.
+The results for the FFW networks (Figure 3-9 and Figure 3-10) showed good agreement with CDEC data at Rio Vista and Decker Island, however the ANN showed some overpredictions in peaks of turbidity and faster decreases in turbidity than the observed data at a number of locations in the Central and South Delta.
 The ANN predictions also showed some under-predictions at a number of locations in the south Delta.

-The results for the NARX networks (Figure 3-11 and Figure 3-12) generally showed a similar pattern to the FFW network predictions, with generally lower variation.
-The NARX predictions showed a similar trend of over-predicting peaks and faster decline in turbidity after storm at a number of locations in central - south Delta and under-predictions of turbidity at a number of south Delta locations.
+The results for the NARX closedloop networks (Figure 3-11 and Figure 3-12) generally showed a similar pattern to the FFW network predictions, although with lower variation.
+The NARX predictions showed a similar trend of over-predicting peaks and faster decline in turbidity after storm at a number of locations in the Central and South Delta and under-predictions of turbidity at a number of South Delta locations.